67cole/dungeon_mania/assumptions.md

     -   Mercenaries can't interact with anything (i.e. moving a boulder )
     -   Mercenaries will always have a valid spot to move to, it cannot be trapped
     -   10 percent chance of spawning with armour
+    -   Mercenaries have a 4 unit battle radius (this uses pythagorus from the square units)

 Portal